ashash3/zombies/README.md

 Z Infection Guide is an all-in-one tool for the Zombie Apocalypse.
 An android app that you can carry with you on the run, it allows you to report zombie sightings, check outbreak severity in your neighborhood, and gives you a self-diagnosis tool to determine your probability of infection.

-Ashley Chou: Developer
+Developer: Ashley Chou

-Crystal Shei: Designer
+Designer: Crystal Shei

-Brandon Millman: Technology advisor
+Technology advisor: Brandon Millman

-Jeffrey Hsu: Outbreak consultant
+Outbreak consultant: Jeffrey Hsu